US Masters Preview: with Augusta only a week away, read Steve Bamford's pre-event pointers for the Masters here.

-In this season of short-priced winners and southern hemisphere domination (to date), we've almost made it to the hallowed grounds of Augusta National.
-Just a single week separates us from what has to be the most anticipated Masters for years with Day, McIlroy, Scott, Watson and Fowler all having hit their straps already in 2016.
+We've almost made it to the hallowed grounds of Augusta National.
+Just a single week separates us from what has to be the most anticipated Masters for years with Dustin Johnson, Rory McIlroy, Jordan Spieth, Rickie Fowler and Jon Rahm all having hit their straps already in 2017.

 GC of Houston Fairway Widths (yards): Below are the fairway widths for the Golf Club of Houston course and how they compare to recent courses that we've seen on the PGA Tour:

 Course Overview: Rees Jones' first ever original golf course design (he's famous for high profile re-designs of classical golf courses) is an interesting test to classify.
-Yes the course is scoreable with J.B.
+Yes the course is scoreable with Jim Herman (-15), J.B.
 Holmes (-16), Matt Jones (-15), D.A.
 Points (-16) and Hunter Mahan (-16) winning with fairly low totals.
 But the tournament organisers attempt to get the Tournament Course to play as firm and fast as possible so there's certainly bite for those who struggle to hit greens.
-The course features wide fairways, large bentgrass overseeded greens and water hazards in play on eight of the holes.
-Scrambling here is tough and naturally, as we're in Texas, wind is always a feature, which it will be for the opening 54 holes at least.
-I'm also thinking that the course is likely to have some give in it as we saw 12 months ago with the potential for more precipitation on Thursday.
+The course features tight fairways at 300+ yards (so players tend to throttle back off the tee), large bentgrass overseeded greens and water hazards in play on nine of the holes.
+Scrambling here is tough and naturally, as we're in Texas, wind tends to be a feature, although 2017 looks more tranquil than we've seen here since 2012.
+I'm also thinking that the course is likely to have some give in it as there's been plenty of rain in the immediate build-up to the tournament with more extremely likely.

 A couple of key angles jump from the course statistics when we talk about the Golf Club of Houston.
-The large putting surfaces here allow even the short game specialists a good look at plenty of putts.
-Indeed you would hardly call J.B.
+The large putting surfaces here allow even the short game specialists a good look at plenty of putts - indeed you would hardly call J.B.
 Holmes and Matt Jones Greens in Regulation specialists.
-However it's also very difficult to get the ball close to the pin, so natural putters do have an advantage around here.
-Ultimately though on a course where Going for the Green has ranked in the top-10 most difficult across the past 6 renewals, those with an aggressive streak across the driveable 12th (338 yards) and a tough set of par-5s ultimately prevail.
+However it's also very difficult to get the ball close to the pin, so winners here always feature a hot putter.
+Also look for those who have a proven record on these quirky green surfaces.
+Ultimately though, on a course where Going for the Green has ranked in the top-10 most difficult across the past 7 renewals, those with an aggressive streak across the driveable 12th (338 yards) and a tough set of par-5s tend to prevail.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Published Predictor Model: Our published Shell Houston Open predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Phil Mickelson (Predictor Number 1), Dustin Johnson, Rickie Fowler, Jordan Spieth and Sergio Garcia.
+Top 5 of the predictor are Jordan Spieth (No.1), Charley Hoffman, Rickie Fowler, Justin Rose and Billy Horschel.

 Tournament Skill Averages: